QubesOS/qubes-doc/developer/services/dom0-secure-updates.md

 Once qubes-receive-updates finished unpacking and verifying the updates, the updates are placed in ``qubes-receive-updates`` directory in Dom0 filesystem.
 Those updates are now trusted.
 Dom0 is configured (see /etc/yum.conf in Dom0) to use this directory as a default (and only) [yum repository](https://github.com/QubesOS/qubes-core-admin-linux/blob/release2/dom0-updates/qubes-cached.repo).

-Finally, qubes-dom0-update runs ``yum update`` that fetches the rpms from qubes-cached repo and installs them as usual.
+Finally, qubes-dom0-update runs ``yum update`` that fetches the RPMs from qubes-cached repo and installs them as usual.

 Security benefit of our update mechanism
 ----------------------------------------